News

 Webinar Series – Coping with Lapses & Relapses in BDD

 After making progress in overcoming BDD, it is common to feel nervous about relapse.
-In this webinar Dr Georgina Krebs and Kitty Wallace will discuss strategies that can be used to help prevent relapse.
+In this webinar Dr Georgina Krebs and Kitty Wallace discuss strategies that can be used to help prevent relapse.
 They will also discuss how it is common to experience setbacks, and what can be done when these occur.
 Although lapses and relapses can be demoralising, it is important not to lose hope.
 With the right techniques and support it is always possible to get back on track.

 Meet the Speakers